 Front desk volunteer – The first place of contact for any survivor accessing our services, we need constant support at our front desk answering call, emails, connecting survivors with staff and all around administrative support.

-24 Hour Crisis Line Counselor – After an 10 session training twice annually, Crisis Line Volunteers answer calls on our 24 hour crisis line
+24 Hour Crisis Line Counsellor – After a 6-day training twice annually, Crisis Line Volunteers answer calls on our 24 hour crisis line.

-Court Support and/or Face-to-Face Counselor – After working on the Crisis Line for one year, some volunteers move to in-person support and counsel survivors as volunteer Counselors.
-They also can (in conjunction with counseling or not) accompany survivors to various court proceeding including criminal court, family court, medical appointments, immigrations related court proceedings
+Court Support and/or Face-to-Face Counsellor – After working on the Crisis Line for one year, some volunteers move to in-person support.
+They also can (in conjunction with counselling or not) accompany survivors to various court proceeding including criminal court, family court, medical appointments, immigration related court proceedings

 We have several committees that convene throughout our year.
 These include:

 Take Back the Night Community Planning Committee – After 35 years we are still fighting for our right to walk the streets at night and live violence-free lives.
 Join our committee that usually starts meeting in August.
 Contact